-- See How we engage below for further information about stakeholder engagement mechanisms and outcomes - The Corporate governance report has full details of Rightmove's corporate governance framework, which ensures that Rightmove is directed and controlled to successfully execute its strategy - See the Board composition and diversity information and biographies and the UKLR 22.2.30R Board and senior management diversity table in the Corporate governance report - Turn to the Social section of the ESG report for more information about diversity, equity and inclusion - The Nomination Committee report has details of the external Board performance review, processes for recruiting and succession planning to ensure diversity in Rightmove's leadership - Further information about our strategy can be found from page 2 - Further information about culture and our people can be found in the Social section of the ESG report - To understand how the Rightmove Board embeds and monitors culture, turn to page 82 in the Corporate governance report - · See the Corporate governance report for more information about Board processes and meetings - See How we engage below for more information about the ways in which we engage with stakeholders and the outcomes - See the Board activities section of the Corporate governance report to understand the Board's annual programme of work and the outcomes for stakeholder groups - Case studies of two significant Board decisions in 2024, and the outcomes for stakeholders, can be found below
+How are the Section 172 duties fulfilled?
+Stakeholder engagement and consideration See How we engage below for further information about stakeholder engagement mechanisms and outcomes Rightmove's corporate governance framework supports the flow of information and The Corporate governance report has full details of Rightmove's corporate governance framework, feedback to and from the Board, GLT and senior leadership to facilitate stakeholderwhich ensures that Rightmove is directed and controlled to successfully execute its strategy focused decision making.
+Diverse leadership with a range of skills and experience to make informed decisions • See the Board composition and diversity information and biographies and the UKLR 22.2.30R Board and based on stakeholder needs senior management diversity table in the Corporate governance report A diverse Board, GLT and senior leadership team provide a range of different views that feed • Turn to the Social section of the ESG report for more information about diversity, equity and inclusion into decision making.
+The Nomination Committee report has details of the external Board performance review, processes for recruiting and succession planning to ensure diversity in Rightmove's leadership Strategy and culture • Further information about our strategy can be found from page 2 • Further information about culture and our people can be found in the Social section of the ESG report The Board sets the strategy, and monitors and embeds culture.
+The strategy is linked to Objectives and Key Results that are communicated and updated to everyone at regular • To understand how the Rightmove Board embeds and monitors culture, turn to page 82 in the Corporate Town Hall all-employee meetings and monitored by senior leadership.
+Full and half-year governance report results are presented and explained by the CEO and CFO.
+See the Corporate governance report for more information about Board processes and meetings Board information and governance Board reports that contain the right level of information to support effective decision • See How we engage below for more information about the ways in which we engage with stakeholders making, showing clear linkages to strategy and highlighting stakeholder considerations. and the outcomes See the Board activities section of the Corporate governance report to understand the Board's annual Effective Board agenda planning, meetings and discussion time programme of work and the outcomes for stakeholder groups Our Board and leadership meetings provide opportunities for discussion and constructive Case studies of two significant Board decisions in 2024, and the outcomes for stakeholders, can be challenge.
+The programme of Board activities includes business presentations, deep dives, found below a dedicated strategy event and Board Connection sessions to engage with employees.

-(a) The likely consequences of any decision in the long term Business model 10

-• Strategy 17

-Viability statement 66

-(b) Interests of Business model 10

-employees Stakeholder engagement 26

-Social section of the ESG report 45

-Corporate governance report 67

-CSR Committee report 98

-Directors' Remuneration Report 100

-(c) Fostering the Company's business relationships with suppliers, customers and others Business model 10

-Stakeholder engagement 26

-• Strategy 17

-Risk management 59

-(d) Impact of operations on the community and the environment Business model 10

-Stakeholder engagement 26

-• Strategy 17

-ESG report, including TCFD 32

-CSR Committee report 98

-(e) Maintaining Business model 10

-a reputation for high standards of TCFD report 37

-business conduct Non-financial and sustainability information statement 58

-Risk management 59

-Corporate governance report 67

-(f) Acting fairly Business model 10

-between members of the Company Stakeholder engagement 26

-• Strategy 17

-Remuneration Committee report 100
+Further information about the Section 172 factors (a) The likely consequences of any decision in the long term Business modelStrategyViability statement 10 17 66 (b) Interests of employees Business model Stakeholder engagement Social section of the ESG report Corporate governance report CSR Committee report Directors' Remuneration Report 10 26 45 67 98 100 (c) Fostering the Company's business relationships with suppliers, customers and others Business model Stakeholder engagement Strategy Risk management 10 26 17 59 (d) Impact of operations on the community and the environment Business model Stakeholder engagement Strategy ESG report, including TCFD CSR Committee report 10 26 17 32 98 (e) Maintaining a reputation for high standards of business conduct Business model TCFD report Non-financial and sustainability information statement Risk management Corporate governance report 10 37 58 59 67 (f) Acting fairly between members of the Company Business model Stakeholder engagement Strategy Remuneration Committee report 10 26 17 100